Nitro4542/mc-mod-tools/README.md

 `-md MC_DIRECTORY` for the mods folder inside .minecraft.
 If not specified, the path from the configuration will be used.
 `-p PACK` for the zip file.
 `-c <CACHE_FOLDER>` for the cache folder.
 If not specified, it will use the path given in the configuration.
 `-s <SOURCE>` for the source folder.
 Everything in it will be copied.
-This is needed to run the install command.
+This is needed to run the install-command.
 `-q` for silent mode.
-All prompts will be skipped and you won't be able to make a backup.
+All prompts will be skipped, but you won't be able to make a backup.

 ### Configuration